-- > Enter Candidate's name. - > OPTIONAL: RPB is committed to diversity and, if relevant, encourages applicants to self-identify as a racial / ethnic underrepresented minority as defined by the NIH.
-Please indicate the one box that describes the race/ethnicity category with which you primarily identify, if applicable.
-This information is voluntary. - > Enter year MD or DO is anticipated. - Place X to the right of your selection for the following (see example below):
+- > Enter Candidate's name. - > OPTIONAL: To self-identify, please indicate the one box that describes the race/ethnicity category with which you primarily identify, if applicable.
+This information is voluntary. - > Enter year MD is anticipated. - Place X to the right of your selection for the following (see example below):